-OSHA Recordkeeping Safety Videos
+OSHA Recordkeeping Training Videos

 New Rule On Record-Keeping - OSHA Form 300 - OSHA's recordkeeping requirements, have been implemented since 1971 and were created to help employers identify workplace hazards and correct conditions hazardous to employees by maintaining records and tracking injuries, illnesses, and their causes.
 The new rule has been created to simplify the recordkeeping system and the use of technology for employees.